Sharing you thoughts

 I found that by doing this I was able to start improving my practice.
 I was for the first time since my PGCE attempting consciously to apply ideas and theories to my practice.

 The following few posts were NPQML assignments, proved quite popular with my (small) readership.
 After that the posts wander all over the place.
-A bit of technology, a bit of #teacher5aday all things I was doing in class, apparently this is not the best way to run a successful blog your readership wants consistent posts on a narrow topic.
-Haha fortunately I am not a marketer, I am not selling anything so the number of visitors has no real impact on… well anything.
+A bit of technology, a bit of #teacher5aday all things I was doing in class.
+Apparently this is not the best way to run a successful blog your readership wants consistent posts on a narrow topic.
+Haha fortunately I am not a marketer.
+I am not selling anything so the number of visitors has no real impact on… well anything.
 I have blogs I’m proud of with 10 views.
 Others with 100s and I don’t know why.
-These are my stats for the last month, not setting the world alight but each view someone who has taken the time to check out what I have written – Thank You!
+These are my stats for the last month.
+Not setting the world alight but each view someone who has taken the time to check out what I have written – Thank you for reading.
+I urge you to start writing a blog – even if it just as a guest post on inclusiveteach.com

 I love writing them, I have been writing a post a day for #teacher5aday29dayswriting and the similar (same?!)
 Staffrm challenge.
 Not for increased views (although I always check) but because I get a real sense of achievement in writing/sharing something I am proud of.